Beacon Hill, Juniper Bank and Aston Wood Walk

 Aston Rowant National Nature Reserve car park.
 Grid Reference SU731965

 There are two paths into the Nature Reserve from the car park.
 Take the right-hand path between the wooden notice board and the litter bin.
 Follow the path to a concrete-floored viewpoint with benches.
 From the viewpoint, continue along the path to the right of the information board about the red kites.
 Go through a gate and take the right fork upslope.
 The path soon levels out, with excellent views across the Aston Rowant National Nature Reserve and the Vale of Oxford.
+During wet weather this path can be a bit slippery due to the drop off of the slope to your left.

 Aston Rowant National Nature Reserve